Amino Acid Overview

 - Occurs between amino acids that are relatively close to each other (typically about 3–10 amino acids apart)

 - α-helix: a coil with the R groups on the outside

 - planar structure formed by zigzagging amino acid strands

 - R groups protrude from the top and bottom of the sheet.

 - Reverse turns: a short sequence, usually involving proline and/or glycine, occurring between α-helices and/or β-pleated sheets

 - Secondary structures are stabilized by hydrogen bonds between the carboxyl oxygen and the amine hydrogens.

-- Some simple fibrous proteins (e.g., keratin) have only primary and secondary structures.
+- Some simple fibrous proteins Fibrous proteins Simple proteins characterized by their insolubility and fibrous structure.
+Within the body, they perform a supportive or protective function.
+Proteins and Peptides (e.g., keratin) have only primary and secondary structures.

 - Computer models are often able to predict secondary structures based on the amino acid sequence.

 Tertiary structure is the complex looping and folding that occurs as a result of interactions and bonding between portions of the protein that are farther apart.
 Examples of interactions that create tertiary structure include: